Dear friends of the STOLPERSTEINE,

 Gunter Demnig tries to place as many STOLPERSTEINE as possible himself - he ALWAYS places the first STOLPERSTEINE in a new place.

-STOLPERSTEINE are never placed in a wall but always on a sidewalk - usually directly in front of the entrance or underneath the house number.
+STOLPERSTEINE are never placed on/in a wall but always on a sidewalk - usually directly in front of the entrance or underneath the house number.
 Gunter usually decides where exactly they should be placed at a given location on the day itself.

 Gunter tries to keep families together by placing STOLPERSTEINE for them as a unit - stones for parents will be placed above those for children in this case.